zhengjilai/Raft-based-Distributed-Lock/README.md

 <h3 id="experiment"></h3>

-## Integrated Tests
+## Integrated Experiments

-We provide two integrated tests, including a local deployment example with docker-compose and a real-life deployment example in a distributed environment (tested OK on Kunpeng Cloud).
+We provide two integrated experiments, including a local deployment example with docker-compose and a practical deployment example in a distributed environment (test passed with 5 VMs on Kunpeng Cloud).

 <h3 id="localtest"></h3>